Sign in

 Practices are important components of an organization’s SVS.
 They contribute to the service value chain activities and ensure that the organization achieves its goals.

-ITIL Foundation: ITIL 4 Edition provides a brief overview of every practice.
+ITIL Foundation provides a brief overview of every practice.
+Details of each practice are provided in the ITIL 4 practice guides.
 The other ITIL 4 publications describe how the practices can be applied in various contexts.
-Details of each practice are provided in the ITIL 4 practice guides.

 Each practice guide provides structured information about one ITIL practice.
 Practice guides may be complemented by supplementary publications such as templates and detailed descriptions of methods and techniques.

-All ITIL 4 practice guides follow the same structure, featuring five main sections:
+All ITIL 4 practice guides follow the same structure, featuring these main sections:

 • purpose and description